GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Raising a Giant Leopard Caterpillar

-- Like the Wooly Bear, these caterpillars overwinter as caterpillars, so they're hard to raise into adults.
-It's a shame, because the adult Giant Leopard moth is one of the most beautiful moths in North America.
+Like the woolly bear, these caterpillars overwinter as larvae, so they're hard to raise into adults.
+It's a shame because the adult giant leopard moth is one of the most beautiful moths in North America.

 Io Caterpillar (Automeris io)